Comment

 this strategy proves ignorance is alive and flourishing in Canada. must be a liberal idea.

-Don Holowchuk over 3 years ago
+Don Holowchuk almost 4 years ago

 characters left